Cigarette receptacle

 A cigarette receptacle is a container or device for extinguishing and disposing of cigarette waste.
 Other common names for cigarette receptacles include: ash urns, ash pans, cigarette butt receptacles, butt bins, butt holders, snuffers, smokers poles, cigarette waste receptacles, smokers waste receptacles, and ash/trash combinations.

 Originally provided as a courtesy to smokers in public places, cigarette receptacles are now commonplace as smoking bans and designated smoking areas require proper disposal methods.
 A typical receptacle can hold hundreds—even thousands—of disposed cigarette butts.

+In the United States, NFPA estimates that during 2019–2023 an annual average of about 15,200 home structure fires were started by smoking materials.
+This showcases why dedicated receptacles are a good fire-safety measure.

 Cigarette litter problem

 Proper disposal of cigarette butts is promoted as both an environmental and health issue.
-It is estimated 4.5 trillion cigarette butts become litter every year.
+The WHO FCTC Secretariat estimates that about 4.5 trillion cigarette butts end up littered in lakes, oceans, and soil each year.
 While cigarette smoking in the United States has decreased, cigarette butt litter remains the most littered item in the United States and globally.
 The overall littering rate for cigarette butts is 65%, and in all, tobacco products make up 38% of all roadway litter in the United States.

 Depending on composition, a cigarette butt can take as short as one month, and up to three years and longer to biodegrade.
-Cigarette filters made of cellulose acetate do eventually biodegrade, while some environmental groups claim filters containing plastic never fully biodegrade.
+Cigarette filters made of the plant-based plastic cellulose acetate do eventually biodegrade, while some environmental groups claim filters containing plastic never fully biodegrade.
 Cigarette butts contain toxic chemicals including nicotine, cadmium and benzene.
+When discarded, they can also release cellulose acetate microfibers and leach chemicals and metals into aquatic environments.
+In Ocean Conservancy's International Coastal Cleanup data for 2022, cigarette butts were the most recorded item globally with 1,860,651 collected on coastlines worldwide.
+In the European Union, the Single-Use Plastics Directive includes measures for tobacco products with filters (and filters sold separately), including harmonised packaging markings and extended producer responsibility requirements intended to cover litter clean-up and related costs.